ktiurev/plaquette/docs/qec_tutorials/decoding/decoding.rst

 ====================

 Previously, we learned how to define a quantum error correcting code by making use of the stabilizer formalism.
-We also learned how one can use take non-destructive measurements of the code's stabilizers to obtain a syndrome.
-We encouraged you to use the simulation package ``plaquette`` to input many stances of errors and learn what kind of syndrome should you expect given an error.
+We also learned how one can use non-destructive measurements of the code's stabilizers to obtain a syndrome.
+We encouraged you to use the simulation package ``plaquette`` to input many stances of errors and learn what kind of syndrome you should expect given an error.
 A syndrome, as we also saw, is degenerate, which means that many different errors can give the same syndromes.

 Errors with the same shape as stabilizers and logical operators do not toggle any of the stabilizer measurements.
 In the case of the former, the error is trivial because applying a stabilizer to the state leaves it unchanged.
-The latter is not trivial and posses a serious issue: a logical operator has been applied to the code, and we'll never be able to detect it!
+The latter is not trivial and poses a serious issue: a logical operator has been applied to the code, and we'll never be able to detect it!
 All of our future calculations with that logical qubit will return wrong results.